 NWMHC is a licensed 245G (formerly known as Rule 31) Substance Use Disorder Treatment Program.
 We provide individualized outpatient substance use disorder services to individuals ages ten and older who suffer from a substance use and/or co-occurring disorder.

 The adult outpatient program is offered to clients who are 18+ and are struggling with chemical dependency issues.
 Clients attend group and are assigned a Licensed Alcohol and Drug Counselor (LADC) to work on their person-centered treatment goals.

 Research strongly indicates that in order to recover fully, clients with co-occurring disorders need treatment for both problems and that treating one issue does not ensure the other will go away.
-NWMHC staff use a biopsychosocial treatment model (treating the whole person).
-Staff will work with the client to determine the treatment pathway which meets the client's needs and supports the positive personal change and recovery of individuals with dual disorders.
+NWMHC staff uses a biopsychosocial treatment model (treating the whole person).
+Staff work with the client to determine the treatment pathway which meets the client's needs and supports the positive personal change and recovery of individuals with dual disorders.

 NWMHC performs chemical health assessments required by courts and insurance companies, or those referred by self or others in order to establish chemical health concerns and diagnosis.
-Assessor’s identify problem areas and make recommendations, which may or may not be chemical dependency treatment.
+Assessors identify problem areas and make recommendations, which may or may not be chemical dependency treatment.